tongdun/td-redis-operator/README.md

 # FAQ

-Click here to view detailed information about FAQ.
+<a href="https://github.com/tongdun/td-redis-operator/wiki/FAQ">Click here to view detailed information</a> about FAQ.

 You can also seek help in other ways:
 * Issue: https://github.com/tongdun/td-redis-operator/issues